NCI900-Training-Organisation/intro-to-dask/docs/source/index.rst

-Introduction to Numba
+Introduction to Dask
 =====================

-This repository provides a comprehensive guide to understanding and utilizing Numba, a Just-in-Time (JIT) compiler for Python that is designed to speed up numerical and scientific computing.
+This repository provides a comprehensive guide to understanding and utilizing Dask, a parallel computing library for Python that is designed to scale data analysis and computation workflows from a single machine to a cluster.

 .. note::